odoe/odoenet/markdown-pages/blog/arcgis-jsapi-build-tips/index.md

 Runtime size is the amount of JavaScript loaded when the application is in use.
 This is probably the most important number to look at when building an application.
 I've discussed this before, but loading a map, visualizations, maybe a couple of widgets, you can get the API load size to about 1.2mb to 1.5mb.
 Considering what you get, this is pretty good.
 You can get under 600kb for a simple map and no additional widgets.

-Deployed size is how large are the built files on disk.
+Deployed size is how large the built files are on disk.
 This can vary a bit, but you can get a deployed build size of between 6mb to 7mb.
-Why such a discrepancy between the runtime size and the deployed size?
-Dynamic imports.
+Why such a discrepancy between the runtime size and the deployed size? _Dynamic imports_.
 The API is designed to dynamically import modules based on their need.
 So throughout the API, there will be some code similar to this.

 ```js
 if (layer.type === "feature") {